-We train local teachers to support school attendance amongst child carers and in 2015, over 200 children were able to return to school.
+We train local teachers to support school attendance amongst child carers and have helped over 300 children return to school.

 The establishment of community caring centres is one way adult and child carers can re-enter the world of employment, training and education.
 Locally run, these centres provide a safe place for disabled and mentally ill relatives to spend their day, whilst their carer is at work or school.
-In 2015-2016, 9 of these centres are being set up.
+We have supported our partner organisations to set up 14 centres, and more are planned.

 With your support, we can continue to impact the lives of carers and those for whom they care.